 Non-natives might be surprised to learn of Houston’s status as one of America’s greenest cities.
-After all, Texas doesn’t exactly have the most environmentally friendly image among outsiders, thanks to wide-open spaces that encourage heavy reliance on cars and the oppressive heat and humidity that push us to crank up the AC for half the year.
+After all, Texas doesn’t exactly have the most environmentally friendly image among outsiders.
 (For the record, recent rankings have challenged this preconception, as Houston is one of three Texas cities that regularly make the lists of top ten green cities.)
 But thanks to sustainability initiatives under the “Green Houston” program, the city is well on its way toward long-term sustainability.
 Behind the scenes, we all benefit from heavy use of wind and solar power, which make for better air quality and a smaller carbon footprint.
 But day to day, residents and visitors alike will more likely notice Houston’s many parks, walkable neighborhoods, bike trails, and other green spaces.
 If you haven’t yet, this fall is the perfect time to get outdoors and enjoy all Houston has to offer.

 One of central Houston’s favorite outdoor spaces is Discovery Green, a gorgeous, 12-acre park in the middle of Downtown.
 Only a decade ago, the site was an undeveloped concrete lot.
 Today, the word “park” doesn’t really adequately describe this multi-use outdoor living environment.
 Features include tree-lined pathways, a jogging trail, discovery garden, picnic green, state-of-the art playground with a relaxing verandah for parents to watch their children, splash fountain for kids, putting green, bocce courts, two dog parks—one for large breeds, one for small—and so much more.
 Kinder Lake offers kayaking and, stand-up paddleboarding.
 The park also features two gourmet restaurants—the Lake House, a family-friendly fast casual joint, and the Grove, an upscale urban fine dining establishment.